turingschool/gear-up/Mod3_Week1_Microaggressions_update.md

 <b> Scenario 7  </b>

-Target of microagression: A person of color
+Target of microaggression: A person of color

 Person A:  Have you noticed that all of our speakers this inning have been white men?